cons3rt/test-asset-fortify-simple/README.md

 # CONS3RT Fortify Elastic Test Tool (ETT) Sample Scan

+# DEPRECATED

+## This is no longer an asset type for CONS3RT

 * **
 ## Usage:
 In order to begin scanning with Fortify, you must first create a **Fortify Test Asset** just like this one.
 Then